priyankarauthan/CI-CD/README.md

 # CI-CD

-# ✅ Deployment Workflow

-### 1️⃣ Push the Code to GitLab

-Developers commit & push code to a GitLab repository.
-GitLab CI/CD pipeline can be triggered automatically.

-### 2️⃣ Build a JAR using Maven/Gradle

-GitLab CI/CD pipeline builds the JAR using Maven or Gradle.
-Example Maven command:
-sh
-Copy
-Edit
-mvn clean package
-Output: A JAR file (target/my-app.jar).

-### 3️⃣ Build a Docker Image

-Use a Dockerfile to create a Docker image containing the JAR.
-Example Dockerfile:
-dockerfile

-FROM openjdk:17
-COPY target/my-app.jar /app.jar
-ENTRYPOINT ["java", "-jar", "/app.jar"]
-Build the image:
-sh

-docker build -t my-app:latest .
-Store the image in a registry (Docker Hub, AWS ECR, or an on-premise registry): sh

-docker tag my-app my-dockerhub-username/my-app:latest docker push my-dockerhub-username/my-app:latest

-### 4️⃣ Deploy the Docker Container

-The Docker container is run on a server (AWS, on-prem, etc.).
-Example:
-sh
-docker run -d -p 8080:8080 --name my-app my-dockerhub-username/my-app:latest If using Kubernetes, deploy it via kubectl apply -f deployment.yaml.

 # Steps to Automate Deployment in GitLab

 1️⃣ Push Code to GitLab

 Developers commit and push code to the GitLab repository.

 2️⃣ Build the JAR using Maven/Gradle

 The GitLab pipeline compiles the Java code and creates a JAR.

 3️⃣ Build a Docker Image & Push to Registry

 The pipeline creates a Docker image and pushes it to a registry (Docker Hub, AWS ECR, GitLab Container Registry, etc.).

 4️⃣ Deploy the Docker Container on a Server

 The pipeline pulls the latest image and runs it on a remote server (AWS EC2, On-Premise VM, Kubernetes, etc.).